GetPsyched6/Cappuccino/README.md

             $$$*!*
 ```

-(This project is WIP.
-Feel free to contribute!)
+This project is a Work in Progress.
+Feel free to contribute!

-The Tiramisu project (also WIP) will be the coin built on top of Cappuccino.
-(Like how Tiramisu is made using Coffee)
+The [Tiramisu project](https://github.com/GetPsyched6/Tiramisu-WIP) will be the coin built on top of Cappuccino.

 ### To Contribute: (Create an issue beforehand)